Table of contents

 A sommelier must be actively tasting the newest releases.
 They need to know what wines are hot on the market and coveted by their clientele.
 It’s not enough to build a wine list full of standard products.
 A successful wine program has the solid basics that always sell well, but it also contains wines that have recently scored well in the press or buzzed around them.
 The sommelier needs to be clued in to what’s trending and the industry’s latest hot spot.
-This is especially important in the “smartphone” era, where people love to break out their phones to search for the high-scoring wines and to research particular selections on the list.
+This is especially important in the “smartphone” era, where people love to break out their phones to search for the high-scoring wines and research particular selections on the list.

 Work with vendors to ensure profitability

-As mentioned previously, vendors need to help reduce loss and pick up damaged bottles and replace them or credit them back to the restaurant.
+As mentioned previously, vendors need to help reduce loss, pick up damaged bottles, replace them, or credit them back to the restaurant.
 Vendors also serve a huge role in keeping the sommelier informed about the latest releases and vintages.
-They can also serve a huge role in educating staff members and conducting educational tastings.
+They can also perform a huge role in educating staff members and conducting educational tastings.

-Vendors also help the sommelier know what deals are available and how to make an extra profit through savvy purchasing.
-For example, a wine salesman might say, “we have a buy four cases and get one free deal,” or they may have a special promotional price point on a certain brand.
+Vendors also help the sommelier know what deals are available and make an extra profit through savvy purchasing.
+For example, a wine salesman might say, “we have a buy four cases and get one free deal,” or they may have a special promotional price point on a specific brand.
 Working closely with vendors can also help the sommelier know what has been successful at other restaurants and what the competition is doing.
-Keeping a tight relationship with the people who sell you the wine is a huge tool for success.
-This is critical to the sommelier job description.
+Keeping a tight relationship with the people who sell you the wine is a massive tool for success.
+This is critical to the sommelier’s job description.